grasped/grasped.github.io/docs/index.md

 three major modules: Missions Management, Data Management, and Satellite Health Management.

-In an architectural standpoint, the DOS serves as a central repository of data for multiple software systems developed in GRASPED.
+From an architectural perspective, the DOS serves as a central repository of data for multiple software systems developed in GRASPED.

 Check out the [Operations Software User Guide](/user/operations_software) for more info.